-This course is a semester-long, full-time teaching experience in a middle or secondary school, under the supervision of a qualified classroom teacher and college faculty.
+This is one of 2 linked capstone courses for student pursuing a degree in teacher education.
+It is designed to be taken along with EDUC 4865B Student Teaching: Planning and Assessment.
+This course is a semester long full-time teaching experience in a school setting, under the supervision of a qualified classroom teacher and college faculty.
 Candidates will transition from collaborative planning and teaching to full-time teaching responsibility.
 Candidates will be expected to assume all of the classroom responsibilities of the supervising teacher, as well as extra duty assignments.
-Student teaching will include the planning, implementation and assessment of a unit of instruction.
+Candidates will be expected to demonstrate professionalism, and effective use of instructional strategies, as well as provision of a positive and academically challenging learning environment for all students.